David Titcher

 David N. Titcher is a screenwriter and producer.
-He is best known as the creator of The Librarian franchise, and writer of The Librarian: Quest for the Spear, The Curse of King Tut's Tomb, The Librarian: Return to King Solomon's Mines, Around the World in 80 Days, Morgan Stewart's Coming Home, The Librarian: Curse of the Judas Chalice and Houdini & Doyle.
+He is best known as the creator of The Librarian franchise, and writer of The Librarian: Quest for the Spear, The Curse of King Tut's Tomb, Around the World in 80 Days, Morgan Stewart's Coming Home, and Houdini & Doyle.

 He is also credited as executive producer of Fox Network's Houdini & Doyle, co-producer of The Librarian: Quest for the Spear as well as a consulting producer on the TV series adaptation of the Librarian franchise, The Librarians, and co-executive producer on the Hallmark Channel's Be My Valentine.